2018 United States House of Representatives elections in Louisiana: District 5

 The 5th district is located in the northern Louisiana region, including the Monroe metro area.
 The district continues to stretch down into Central Louisiana taking in Alexandria and then expanding eastward into the Florida Parishes.
-This is a moderate to solid Republican district with a PVI of R+15.
+This is a moderate to solid Republican district, and had a PVI of R+15.
 Incumbent Republican Ralph Abraham was initially elected in 2014, and was reelected in 2016 with 81% of the vote.